ohrrpgce/ohrrpgce/readme-fb.txt

 I have named the executables differently for each version, so that they can all go into the same folder if desired.

-berkeley: game.exe, custom.exe + sdl.dll, sdl_mixer.dll
+descartes: game.exe, custom.exe + sdl.dll, sdl_mixer.dll
-bentham: gamea.exe, customa.exe + alleg40.dll
+derrida: gamea.exe, customa.exe

 DIFFERENCES

-camus (Allegro):
+derrida (Allegro):
-- 640x400 double resolution
 - ALT-ENTER doesn't work at all in Custom, and only in-game in game.
 - Starts full-screen by default.

-chomsky (SDL):
+descartes (SDL):
 - Pause_Music doesn't seem to work, meaning that the songs continue to play when you move off them in Import Music, until another tune plays or the Import menu is exited.